jyhsieh/Boardgame_Recommondation/README.md

     ## [11] "avg_rating"  "geek_rating" "num_votes"   "image_url"   "age"
     ## [16] "mechanic"    "owned"       "category"    "designer"    "weight"

+In this section, we will go through the process of building a recommendation system for boardgames.
+Data preprocessing will be conducted in sector 2.1.
+To reduce the calculation of pair-wise similarities, clustering will be applied on the processed data in sector 2.2.
+Similarity between boardgames defined in sector 2.3 will be calculated only within the same cluster.
+Finally, we can make recommendations for boardgames in sector 2.4 based on the similarity we defined.

 #### 2.1 Expand Mechanic and Category Variables

-Before using item-based collaborative filtering, we need to define the similarity between boardgames.
-We use only "mechanic" and "category" in the definition of similarity.
+Instead of considering all features of boardgames, we use only "mechanic" and "category" in our system.
 There are 52 different mechanic types and 84 different categories.
 Hence, 136 (52 + 84) dummy variables are created to represent mechanic and category variables.

 ``` r
 All_mechanic = unlist(strsplit(boardgame$mechanic, ", "))